Biden reverses ‘showerhead’ rule introduced by Trump

 Showerheads have had flow regulation in the US since 1992, when it was determined that new showerheads would not allow more than 2.5 gallons (9.5l) of water per minute.

-Mr Trump had a problem with that, so he reversed is in December.
+Mr Trump had a problem with that, so he reversed it in December.

 “So showerheads – you take a shower, the water doesn’t come out.
 You want to wash your hands, the water doesn’t come out,'' Mr Trump said at the White House in 2020.
 “So what do you do?
 You just stand there longer or you take a shower longer?
 Because my hair – I don’t know about you, but it has to be perfect.
 Perfect.”